hermidalc/dragonfish/README.md

-built using the same underlying COMBINE-lab toolkit, but Dragonfish's design goals and functionality are both complementary and a superset of AGAMEMNON's, since we are quantifying abundances by functional feature, taxonomic-level contribution to functional feature, and taxonomic.
+built using the same underlying COMBINE-lab toolkit, but Dragonfish's design goals and functionality are both complementary and a superset of AGAMEMNON's, since we are quantifying abundances by functional feature, taxonomic-level contribution to functional feature, and taxonomy.

 ## Installation